Conrad IV of Germany: Rise to power

 When Emperor Frederick II deposed his eldest son, Conrad's rebellious half-brother King Henry (VII), Conrad succeeded him as duke of Swabia in 1235.
 However, the emperor was not able to have him elected King of the Romans until the 1237 Imperial Diet in Vienna.
-The electors were "the archbishops of Mentz [Mainz], of Treves [Trier], and of Cologne, the bishops of Bamberg, of Ratisbon [Regensburg], of Frisingen [Freising], and of Padua, the count palatine of the Rhine, the duke of Bavaria, the king of Bohemia, the landgrave of Thuringia, and the duke of Carinthia".
+The electors were "the archbishops of Mentz [Mainz], of Treves [Trier], and of Cologne, the bishops of Bamberg, of Ratisbon [Regensburg], of Frisingen [Freising], and of Passau, the count palatine of the Rhine, the duke of Bavaria, the king of Bohemia, the landgrave of Thuringia, and the duke of Carinthia".
 This title, though not acknowledged by Pope Gregory IX, presumed his future as a Holy Roman emperor.
 Prince-Archbishop Siegfried III of Mainz, in his capacity as German archchancellor, acted as regent for the minor until 1242, when Frederick chose Landgrave Henry Raspe of Thuringia, and King Wenceslaus I of Bohemia to assume this function.
 Conrad intervened directly in German politics from around 1240.
 He led the short-lived anti-Mongol crusade of 1241.

 However, when Pope Innocent IV excommunicated Frederick in 1245 and declared Conrad deposed, Henry Raspe supported the pope and was in turn elected as a rival king of Germany on 22 May 1246.
 Henry Raspe defeated Conrad in the battle on the Nidda in August 1246.
 Nevertheless, Henry Raspe’s wider support in Germany was weak and he died several months later.
 He was succeeded as a rival king by William of Holland.

 Also in 1246, Conrad married Elisabeth, a daughter of Otto II of Bavaria.
 They had a son Conradin, in 1252.
 In 1250 Conrad temporarily settled the situation in Germany by defeating William of Holland and his Rhenish allies.